Will the Idi Amin Legacy attract Tourists to Uganda?

 Idi Amin of Uganda – A Tourist Attraction?
 At the most, Idi Amin, as a Tourist Attraction, would play a supportive role, never be the main character.
 Something that the self-proclaimed “His Excellency, President for Life, Field Marshal Al Hadji Doctor Idi Amin Dada, VC, DSO, MC, Lord of All the Beasts of the Earth and Fishes of the Seas and Conqueror of the British Empire in Africa in General and Uganda in Particular” would not appreciate or like.

 Idi Amin – a Tourist Attraction?
-No one has ever written to us about wanting to visit sites where once Idi Amin roamed.
-We do get daily requests for Gorilla, Chimpanzee, and Wildlife encounters.
-Uganda’s Mountain Gorillas remain the prime attraction.
-As Tour Operators, it is our privilege to add-on other parks and places and that we do.
-Often we extend what started as a three-day gorilla Safari into a five to ten-day Safari.
+No one has ever written about visiting sites where Idi Amin once roamed.
+We get daily requests for gorillas, chimpanzees, and Wildlife encounters, and Uganda’s Mountain Gorillas remain the prime attraction.
+As Tour Operators, it is our privilege to add on other parks and places, and we do.
+We often extend what started as a three-day gorilla Safari into a five to ten-day Safari.

 Though most foreigners well know Idi Amin.
 However, he evokes curiosity and interest.
-Idi Amin As a stand on its own, Tourist Attraction will not bring additional tourists to Uganda.
-If correctly done, they might keep tourists longer.
+Idi Amin As a stand on its own, Tourist Attraction will not bring additional tourists to Uganda, and if correctly done, they might keep tourists longer.

-If the Idi Amin torture chambers in Kampala was presented for what they were, torture chambers than that would be a positive reminding visitors of the evils of the Idi Amin regime.
+If the Idi Amin torture chambers in Kampala were presented for what they were, torture chambers, then that would be a positive reminding visitors of the evils of the Idi Amin regime.

 Can it be done?
 The answer is yes.
 But it must be done thoughtfully and tastefully.
-Logistics and nearness to other well-known present tourist attractions must be taken into consideration.
+Logistics and nearness to other well-known present tourist attractions must be considered.

 Idi Amin of Uganda – A Tourist Attraction?
 Will it happen?
 Only time will tell.